SAFCSP-Team/exception-handling/README.md

 **Implementation**

-Before start, you should resolve [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) to complete exception hadling concept in your program.
+Before start, you should resolve [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) to complete exception handling concept in your program.

 1. resolve duplicate id numbers and non-existent students using exception handling.